Expats Talk about Health Insurance and Healthcare in Panama City, Panama

 When we asked expats and global nomads about the quality of medical care in Panama City, they replied:

 "Panama City offers a wide range of medical services, including both public and private hospitals and clinics.
 The public hospitals are generally well-equipped and staffed with experienced medical professionals, while the private hospitals offer more specialized services and treatments.
 In addition, there are a number of pharmacies and medical supply stores located throughout the city.
 Many of the larger hospitals also offer emergency services, and there are a number of medical centers that specialize in specific areas of medicine.
-The city also has a number of medical tourism options, with many international patients coming to Panama City for medical treatments," remarked one expat living in Panama City.
+The city also has a number of medical tourism options, with many international patients coming to Panama City for medical treatments," said an expat in Panama City.

 Are healthcare and health insurance expensive in Panama City?